-The Unity Playground is a personal project I've been developing as a resource for my activity of Evangelist, and also to complement the volunteer work with children in tech such as CoderDojo.
-Initially thought for kids (it was called the Kids Playground), in the last year the Playground has been used by me and other people around the world to deliver workshops to both young and grown-up beginners.
+The Unity Playground is a personal project I've been developing as a resource for my activity of Evangelist, and also to complement the volunteer work I've done in places such as CoderDojo.
+Playground has been used by me and other people around the world to deliver workshops to beginners of all ages.

 What is it